AlanTeoYueYang/PPI-Network-Analysis/README.md

 The algorithm has to be run on the command line on Ubuntu The arguments are as follows:
 **positional arguments**:
-- links             Protein links text file from STRING
+- links \t Protein links text file from STRING
 - alias             Protein alias text file from STRING
 - type_of_analysis  Type of analysis: RWR or Propagation
 - disease_genes     Disease genes, see sample_genes.txt